 The proper treatment of PageRank mass "lost" at the dangling nodes is to redistribute it across all nodes in the graph evenly (cf. [22]).
 There are many ways to determine the missing PageRank mass.
-One simple approach is by instrumenting the algorithm in Figure 5.8 with counters: whenever the mapper processes a node with an empty adjacency list, it keeps track of the node's PageRank value in the counter.
-At the end of the iteration, we can access the counter to find out how much PageRank mass was lost at the dangling nodes.8 Another approach is to reserve a special key for storing PageRank mass from dangling nodes.
+One simple approach is by instrumenting the algorithm in Algorithm 5.3 with counters: whenever the mapper processes a node with an empty adjacency list, it keeps track of the node's PageRank value in the counter.
+At the end of the iteration, we can access the counter to find out how much PageRank mass was lost at the dangling nodes.
+Another approach is to reserve a special key for storing PageRank mass from dangling nodes.
 When the mapper encounters a dangling node, its PageRank mass is emitted with the special key; the reducer must be modified to contain special logic for handling the missing PageRank mass.
 Yet another approach is to write out the missing PageRank mass as "side data" for each map task (using the in-mapper combining technique for aggregation); a final pass in the driver program is needed to sum the mass across all map tasks.
-Either way, we arrive at the amount of PageRank mass lost at the dangling nodes-this then must be redistribute evenly across all nodes.